Chart Color Schemes

 Richmond (South) - Cremorne features high concentrations of group households and lone person households, with a higher-than-average median household size

 Family households constitute 51.5% of all households, including 16.1% couples with children, 29.1% couples without children, and 4.8% single parent families.
-Non-family households comprise the remaining 48.5%, with lone person households at 35.4% and group households comprising 13.1%.
-The median household size is 2.1 people, which is larger than the Greater Melbourne average of 2.0.
+Non-family households account for the remaining 48.5%, with lone person households at 35.4% and group households comprising 13.1%.
+The median household size is 2.1 people, larger than the Greater Melbourne average of 2.0.

 Frequently Asked Questions - Households